-- World’s 3rd largest electricity producer
+- Russia is the world’s 3rd largest electricity producer

-- World’s 4th largest nuclear energy producer
+- Russia is the world’s 4th largest nuclear energy producer

 - Open joint-stock companies – permitted to transfer their stocks to the public.
-The minimum share capital is ₽100,000.
+The minimum share capital requirement is ₽100,000.

 - Closed joint-stock companies – can only transfer their shares within the shareholders.
-The minimum share capital is ₽10,000.
+The minimum share capital requirement is ₽10,000.